Small Mass Limit of a Langevin Equation on a Manifold: Introduction

 with $\sigma^i_{\alpha}$ satisfying the relation \req{fluc_dis}.
 The problem motivating this work can now be stated as follows.
-Consider the solution of \req{SDE_motiv} with the initial conditions $x^{(m)}(0) = x_0$, $v^{(m)}(0)=v_0$.
+Consider the solutions of \req{SDE_motiv1} and \req{SDE_fluc_dis} with the initial conditions $x^{(m)}(0) = x_0$, $v^{(m)}(0)=v_0$.
 We want to show that, as $m \to 0$, $x^{(m)}$ converges to the solution of the SDE

 with the same initial condition.
 Since this equation describes (a rescaled) BM on the manifold $M$ in local coordinates, this will realize our original goal.
 Related results in the physics content are reported in \cite{polettini2013generally}.